jon24342/Sdotpy/README.md

 On targets computer, to remove the RAT just deactivate, and remove the exe or script as its only 1 file

-If you need help discord handle or other comunication meathod will be attached later
+If you need help discord handle or other comunication method will be attached later